 My research is focused primarily on the archaeology of Roman Italy and the ways in which it informs us about the construction of ancient identities and experiences.
 Mortuary practices and the treatment of the human body lie at the heart of much of my earliest work and I have written several articles which explore themes such as personhood and manipulation of the corpse, funerary commemoration and memory, as well as sensory interactions with man-made and natural environments.
 I am particularly interested in how bodily experiences of the material world gave meaning to people’s sense of self and how the body and its representation in material culture served as a locus for the construction and expression of these identities.
 I am currently working on a project which aims to address these issues by using a new materialist approach to explore the intersection of divergent experiences of the body in relation to material culture and religious practices.

 Recent work has also taken me into the realm of ancient disability and bodily well-being, particularly mobility impairments, as well as infant health and ritual practice in early Roman Italy, including a project focused on terracotta votive offerings modelled in the form of infants wrapped in swaddling bands.
 You can listen to a discussion about these here.
 This has led to an interest in votive practice more generally, especially anatomical ex-votos.
 In June 2012 I organised a conference on this subject at the British School at Rome (Bodies of Evidence).
-With Jessica Hughes I also edit a website devoted to discussion of votive offerings of all types: The Votives Project: Gifts to the Gods from Antiquity to the Present and I am on the Steering Committee of The Baron Thyssen Centre for the Study of Ancient Material Religion and have regularly contributed to the Centre's audio discussions.
+With Jessica Hughes I also edit a website devoted to discussion of votive offerings of all types: The Votives Project.
+I am on the Steering Committee of The Baron Thyssen Centre for the Study of Ancient Material Religion and have regularly contributed to the Centre's audio discussions.

 I welcome enquiries from prospective PhD students who would like to work in any of these areas.